-Chair, who is elected following a ballot of all Associate Members (ACPs) in good standing.
+The Chair Secretary and national leads are elected following a ballot of all Associate Members (ACPs) in good standing.
 The process is that nominees must be proposed by one other Associate Member (ACP) in good standing.
 If uncontested, nomination is put before the ACP Forum for approval.
 If contested, then there is an election, the electorate being Associate Members (ACP) of the Royal College of Emergency Medicine in good standing.